czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 labor unions don't want kids in workforce because it would make competition, teachers want kids in school longer so schools can be funded

-shorter work weeks at same rate/hr makes hiring more expensive, reducing employment

 third world countries with worse employment conditions, people still want the jobs

 multinational corporations competition has driven up wages even in native businesses

-LESSON: unions set wages to $20, then company has to pay for additional capital to raise productivity above $20
+1. LESSON: unions set wages to $20, then company has to pay for additional capital to raise productivity above $20
-LESSON: unions make businesses less competitive, look at US car industry
+2. LESSON: unions make businesses less competitive, look at US car industry

-FACT: teachers and gov unions are by far the biggest unions

-----------------EXPLOTATION---------------------
+## EXPLOTATION

-LESSON: government firms have restricted the entering of new competitors into an industry
+1. LESSON: government firms have restricted the entering of new competitors into an industry
-LESSON: higher earnings in non competitive industries doesn't mean its higher then in competiti. industries
+2. LESSON: higher earnings in non competitive industries doesn't mean its higher then in competiti. industries

-FALLACY: wealth created vs individual paid is exploitation
+**FALLACY**: wealth created vs individual paid is exploitation
 REFUATION: Babe Ruth would be the most exploited of all time.
 He carried Yankees franchise

 In some situations, people in a given occupation may be paid less currently than the rate of pay necessary to continue to attract a sufficient